-For questions about this program, contact Catalina Fellay-Dunbar, Dance Officer.
+For questions about this program, contact Catalina Fellay-Dunbar, Program Manager, Dance.

 Toronto Arts Council provides funding support to outstanding artists and arts organizations that contribute to the cultural life of the City of Toronto.
 TAC is committed to artistic excellence, innovation, and accessibility, and supports a wide spectrum of artistic endeavour and a range of activity that makes the City of Toronto one of the leading cultural centres in Canada.
 Through its support, TAC cultivates a richer engagement between artists and audiences and reflects the City of Toronto through the diversity of artists, arts communities and audiences that it serves.

-The Dance Program provides Annual Operating support to professional non-profit dance organizations (both incorporated and unincorporated) engaged in the creation, production, presentation and preservation of dance, and other activities that contribute to the development of dance, dance artists, and dance audiences in Toronto.
+The Dance Program provides Annual Operating support to professional1 non-profit dance organizations (both incorporated and unincorporated) engaged in the creation, production, presentation and preservation of dance, and other activities that contribute to the development of dance, dance artists, and dance audiences in Toronto.
 Funding through this program supports both operations and programming.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.

 To be eligible for Annual Operating funding, an applicant must: